Clark Paulsen, Division Chief

 Allowable modes of transportation include:

-- Buses, shuttle buses and taxis.
+- Buses, shuttle buses, taxis, Uber, and Lyft.

 - Commercial airlines.